technoweenie/faraday-live/docs/build.md

 The Tests Container runs the following:

-* `ruby lib/insecure.rb` to test against the HTTPS server before the Root CA has been installed.
+* `rspec spec/insecure.rb` to test against the HTTPS server before the Root CA has been installed.
 * `mkcert -install`
-* `ruby lib/run.rb` runs all of the other tests.
+* `rspec spec/run.rb` runs all of the other tests.

 [dc]: ../docker-compose.yml
 [dev]: ./dev.md